 Your shoulders are much more important than you think.

 If you haven’t been dedicating part of your workout to improving your shoulders, you should start.
-Especially while it’s still tank top and cut off season!
+Especially before tank top and cut off-season!

 In this article, we’ll talk a little bit about why this is.